flexera-public/policy_templates/operational/flexera/itam/license_report/README.md

 ## Policy Actions

-- Sends an email report with the list of installed applications.
+- Sends an email report with the list of licenses.

 ## Prerequisites